ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 1. Group files by main folder (scope).
 2. Separate by type of change.
 3. Create one commit per group (e.g., feat(api), fix(web), chore(monorepo)).
 4. Never mix different scopes in the same commit.
+Only use the valid scopes listed above.

 ## When to use BREAKING CHANGE